KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 The remainder of this section presents information on the registration form and on the yocto-check-layer script.

-#### 3.1.3.1 Yocto Project Compatible Program Application
+#### 3.1.3.1 Yocto Project兼容程序应用
 Use the form to apply for your layer's approval.
 Upon successful application, you can use the Yocto Project Compatibility Logo with your layer and the application that uses your layer.

 To access the form, use this link: https://www.yoctoproject.org/webform/yocto-project-compatible-registration.
 Follow the instructions on the form to complete your application.

 The application consists of the following sections:

-+ ***Contact Information***: Provide your contact information as the fields require.
++ ***联系方式***: Provide your contact information as the fields require.
 Along with your information, provide the released versions of the Yocto Project for which your layer is compatible.

-+ ***Acceptance Criteria***: Provide "Yes" or "No" answers for each of the items in the checklist.
++ ***验收标准***: Provide "Yes" or "No" answers for each of the items in the checklist.
 Space exists at the bottom of the form for any explanations for items for which you answered "No".

 + ***Recommendations***: Provide answers for the questions regarding Linux kernel use and build success.

-#### 3.1.3.2 yocto-check-layer Script
+#### 3.1.3.2 `yocto-check-layer` 脚本
 The `yocto-check-layer` script provides you a way to assess how compatible your layer is with the Yocto Project.
 You should run this script prior to using the form to apply for compatibility as described in the previous section.
 You need to achieve a "PASS" result in order to have your application form successfully processed.

 The script divides tests into three areas: COMMON, BSP, and DISTRO.
 For example, given a distribution layer (DISTRO), the layer must pass both the COMMON and DISTRO related tests.
 Furthermore, if your layer is a BSP layer, the layer must pass the COMMON and BSP set of tests.